Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 Once your experience has been built out by your developer, you can then begin to apply it to the pages on your website.
 The developer will have defined the fields of the template you need to populate for each instance of the experience you wish to run.

 ## Use Case #6: Ability to optimize web channel through Experiments
-Sitecore CDP allows you to optimize experiences, giving you the ability to run A/B & multivariant experiments to help improvement conversion on your channels.
-Integrating Sitecore XM with Sitecore CDP gives you the ability to deliver and run these tests on your web channel.
+Sitecore SmartHub CDP allows you to optimize experiences, giving you the ability to run A/B & multivariant experiments to help improvement conversion on your channels.
+Integrating Sitecore XM with Sitecore SmartHub CDP gives you the ability to deliver and run these tests on your web channel.

 ### Key Concepts
-Sitecore CDP is used to create and run your tests, allowing you to provide a different experience to different groups of your end users, track which version drove the highest level of conversion and then make that version the default one for all customers.
+Sitecore SmartHub CDP is used to create and run your tests, allowing you to provide a different experience to different groups of your end users, track which version drove the highest level of conversion and then make that version the default one for all customers.

 ### Developer Configuration
 There are two methods used to create experiments: you can either create a “Web experiment” where the experiment is powered by JavaScript on the client, or a “Full stack experiment” where this is completed on the server and the HTML returned to the client already has the experiment baked in.